-Born with the shame of unmarried parents, he is marginalized at best, reviled and banished at worst (not to mention unable to inherit), but unlike his more sympathetic counterpart, the Heroic Bastard, the Bastard Bastard is not trying to rise above society's expectations.
-Instead, his Parental Abandonment has created the ultimate Freudian Excuse.
+Born with the shame of unmarried parents, the Bastard Bastard is marginalized at best, reviled and banished at worst (not to mention unable to inherit) — but unlike the Heroic Bastard, the Bastard Bastard is also a bastard in the other sense and the reason for the negative connotation of the word.
+His Parental Abandonment has created the ultimate Freudian Excuse.
 He's the Jerkass Woobie who's got it in for his father, his siblings, or maybe even the world.
 His issues have driven him to seek revenge, or made him vulnerable to manipulation by the forces of Evil.
 Generally male, although female examples are becoming more common.

 Stands a good chance of being a Manipulative Bastard.
 While it's possible, he is unlikely to be a Magnificent Bastard.
-There's nothing magnificent about this quivering pile of daddy-issues.
-Don't you dare compare him to his legitimate brother The Evil Prince.
+There's nothing magnificent about this quivering pile of parental issues.
+Don't you dare compare him to his legitimate brother.
 Subversions belong to Heroic Bastard.

 A subtrope of The Resenter.

 - Dawn of the Arcana: Cain, the blond older brother of Caesar, because apparently, black hair is very important in the royal country.
 He's got quite a grudge for it.